Everything you need to know about home loan LVRs

 - It will determine if you need to pay Lenders Mortgage Insurance (LMI).
 LMI is a mandatory requirement when a LVR is going to be greater than 80%.
 LMI is an insurance premium that must be paid by the borrower.
 So if your LVR is going to be above 80% you will need to take this into account when considering how much money you will need to cover additional expenses and costs associated with a purchase.
 Most lenders, including Beyond Bank, will allow you to capitalise (add to the loan) the LMI premium, however this will increase your loan balance and the interest you are charged on the loan.
 Also, adding the premium to your loan may also take your LVR above the maximum allowable which could impact your loan eligibility.

 - It might impact the interest rate you are eligible for.
 Most lenders will offer different interest rates based on what the LVR is.
 Generally speaking, the lower the LVR, the lower the interest rate.
 Knowing what your LVR is going to be will be vital before you start looking at interest rates

 For these reasons, a lot of buyers elect to save a larger deposit, and secure a more favourable home loan.
 This might mean you have to delay your dream property purchase, but will likely save you money in the long run.
 Here at Beyond Bank we offer loans to a maximum LVR of 90 per cent with a range of different interest rate options.
-Waiting until you have a deposit worth 30 per cent of a property value (and therefore an LVR of 70 per cent), will make you eligible for home loans like Beyond Bank’s Variable Low Rate Home Loan, which offers an interest rate of just 3.73 per cent.
+Waiting until you have a deposit worth 30 per cent of a property value (and therefore an LVR of 70 per cent), will make you eligible for home loans like our Variable Low Rate Home Loan.

 For more information on the ins and outs of home loans, get in touch with Beyond Bank today.
 Our team will be more than happy to walk you through every step of the process.